 Deemed one of the landmark discoveries of the 20th century, the prostate-specific antigen (PSA) traces its history to Roswell Park Comprehensive Cancer Center.
-Nearly three million American men alive in 2019 are prostate cancer survivors, according to the American Cancer Society.
+More than three million American men alive in 2021 are prostate cancer survivors, according to the American Cancer Society.
 And most can thank the test, developed at Roswell Park, for playing a central role in their beating the odds.

 T. Ming Chu, PhD, DSc, Chair Emeritus of Diagnostic Immunology Research and Professor Emeritus of Urologic Oncology, led the research in the 1970s that resulted in the discovery of PSA and the development of the PSA test, the diagnostic test heard around the world.
 Every year, 20 million American men, and a similar number worldwide, take the PSA test, the centerpiece in the early warning system for prostate cancer.

 The prostate, the walnut-sized male sex gland situated under the bladder and in front of the rectum, is the site of a world of troubles for men, including enlargement with age, inflammation and cancer.